tautcony/ISTA-Patcher/README.md

 > [!CAUTION]
 > This repository has been created for educational purposes only.
 Use it at your own risk.
 >
-> It must be made clear that ISTA-Patcher is an independent project, any other individual or organization redistributing it or its derivatives is not affiliated with this project and may not be able to provide any support for installing or using ISTA.
+> It must be made clear that ISTA-Patcher is an independent project and does not provide support for the installation or usage of ISTA.
+Any individual or organization redistributing it or its derivatives is not affiliated with this project.